AlexandrovLab/SigProfilerMatrixGeneratorR/README.md

  - **input_dir:** Path to directory containing SV bedpe files, one per sample. <br> *Type:* string <br> *Example:* "./SigProfilerMatrixGenerator/references/SV/example_input/560-Breast"

  - **output_dir:** Path to directory for output files.
 If this directory doesn't exist, a new one will created. <br> *Type:* string <br> *Example:* "./SigProfilerMatrixGenerator/references/SV/example_output/"

-**INPUT FILE FORMAT**

-This tool currently supports maf, vcf, simple text file, and ICGC formats.
-The user must provide variant data adhering to one of these four formats.
-If the user’s files are in vcf format, each sample must be saved as a separate files.

 **SUPPORTED GENOMES**